 Worksmart Limited is committed to respecting your privacy and to complying with applicable data protection and privacy laws.

-How do we collect information from you?
+3. How do we collect personal information from you?

 Information you give us directly

 When you visit this website or access our hosted services

-We may automatically collect the following information:
+We or our service providers may automatically collect the following information:

-•technical information, including the type of device you’re using, the IP address,browser and operating system being used to connect your computer to the internet.This information may be used to improve the services we offer; and
+•technical information, including the type of device you are using, the IP address,browser and operating system being used to connect your computer to the internet.This information may be used to improve the services we offer and for security; and

 When you visit our office